xndrmcw/welcome/content/post/lifespan_viz/index.md

 ---

-## Thanks for checking out my second post!
-Look further below for an interactive version of this graph.
+## Welcome to my third post!
+I'm not sure how sustainable it is to keep numbering the posts, but oh well.

 They say it's easy to make visualizations, but it's really hard to make them **good**, let alone ***great***!
 That being said, I think this one isn't half bad!
 It pretty clearly illustrates what it's supposed to, it's not particularly bulky.
 You might argue that using a scatterplot for heartrate is weird, but I really like being able to mouse over the individual points.